Moss: Geological history

 The fossil record of moss is sparse, due to their soft-walled and fragile nature.
 Unambiguous moss fossils have been recovered from as early as the Permian of Antarctica and Russia, and a case has been made for Carboniferous mosses.
 It has further been claimed that tube-like fossils from the Silurian are the macerated remains of moss calyptræ.
 Mosses also appear to evolve 2–3 times slower than ferns, gymnosperms and angiosperms.

-Recent research shows that ancient moss could explain why the Ordovician ice ages occurred.
+Research published in 2012 shows that ancient moss could explain why the Ordovician ice ages occurred.
 When the ancestors of today's moss started to spread on land 470 million years ago, they absorbed CO_{2} from the atmosphere and extracted minerals by secreting organic acids that dissolved the rocks they were growing on.
 These chemically altered rocks in turn reacted with the atmospheric CO_{2} and formed new carbonate rocks in the ocean through the weathering of calcium and magnesium ions from silicate rocks.
 The weathered rocks also released significant amounts of phosphorus and iron which ended up in the oceans, where it caused massive algal blooms, resulting in organic carbon burial, extracting more carbon dioxide from the atmosphere.
 Small organisms feeding on the nutrients created large areas without oxygen, which caused a mass extinction of marine species, while the levels of CO_{2} dropped all over the world, allowing the formation of ice caps on the poles.